31 Interview Questions and Expert Tips on How to Answer Them

 What to note:

 With such a question, the interviewer is simply trying to find out if what you are looking for is in line with what the job you are applying for has to offer.
-They are trying to see whether you are best fit for the job and have the passion for it.
+They are trying to see whether you are the best fit for the job and have a passion for it.
 To answer this question, one should ensure their answers are somewhat similar to what the job actually has to offer.

 18. What is your ideal work environment?